d0tTino/docs-/docs/high-level-intelligence-qualia-atlas.md

 able.ac
 What is abstract thinking?
-10 ideas to improve your skills - able.ac Opens in a new window
+10 ideas to improve your skills - able.ac

 researchonline.nd.edu.au
 Phenomenology and educational research - ResearchOnline@ND
-Opens in a new window

 researchgate.net
 How similar are fluid cognition and general intelligence?
 A developmental neuroscience perspective on fluid cognition as an aspect of human cognitive ability - ResearchGate
-Opens in a new window

 mdpi.com
-Crystallized Intelligence, Fluid Intelligence, and Need for Cognition: Their Longitudinal Relations in Adolescence - MDPI Opens in a new window
+Crystallized Intelligence, Fluid Intelligence, and Need for Cognition: Their Longitudinal Relations in Adolescence - MDPI

 researchgate.net
-Creativity and Intelligence: Brain Networks That Link and Differentiate the Expression of Genius - ResearchGate Opens in a new window
+Creativity and Intelligence: Brain Networks That Link and Differentiate the Expression of Genius - ResearchGate

 researchgate.net
 Executive Function and Metacognition: Relations and Measure on High Intellectual Ability and Typical Schoolchildren - ResearchGate
-Opens in a new window

 ebsco.com
-Ability testing and bias | EBSCO Research Starters Opens in a new window
+Ability testing and bias | EBSCO Research Starters

 pmc.ncbi.nlm.nih.gov
-Modern Assessments of Intelligence Must Be Fair and Equitable - PMC - PubMed Central Opens in a new window
+Modern Assessments of Intelligence Must Be Fair and Equitable - PMC - PubMed Central

 sw.leadershipacademy.nhs.uk
 The ethics of talent management
-Opens in a new window

 youtube.com
-How to Live with Gifted Intensity | Intellectual Emotional Social and Sensory - YouTube Opens in a new window
+How to Live with Gifted Intensity | Intellectual Emotional Social and Sensory - YouTube

 reddit.com
-A high IQ can paralyze people with over-analysis sometimes. : r/mensa - Reddit Opens in a new window
+A high IQ can paralyze people with over-analysis sometimes. : r/mensa - Reddit

 people.uncw.edu
-Advanced by Design - UNCW Faculty and Staff Web Pages Opens in a new window
+Advanced by Design - UNCW Faculty and Staff Web Pages

 exceptionalchildren.org
-2024 Initial Practice-Based Professional Preparation Standards | Council for Exceptional Children Opens in a new window
+2024 Initial Practice-Based Professional Preparation Standards | Council for Exceptional Children

 reddit.com
-People with an iq of 140+, what does a day in your life look like? : r/Gifted - Reddit Opens in a new window
+People with an iq of 140+, what does a day in your life look like? : r/Gifted - Reddit

 researchgate.net
 (PDF) Relationship between subjective cognitive concerns and objective neurocognitive performance in primary medical versus primary psychiatric populations - ResearchGate
-Opens in a new window

 pure.psu.edu
 Relationship between subjective report and objective assessment of neurocognitive functioning in persons with multiple sclerosis - Penn State Research Database
-Opens in a new window

 aptitude-test-prep.com
-The Complete Guide for Raven's Advanced Progressive Matrices - Aptitude Test Prep Opens in a new window
+The Complete Guide for Raven's Advanced Progressive Matrices - Aptitude Test Prep

 jobtestprep.com
-Raven's Progressive Matrices Test- Questions & Online Practice - JobTestPrep Opens in a new window
+Raven's Progressive Matrices Test- Questions & Online Practice - JobTestPrep

 expiwell.com
 What is the Experience Sampling Method?
-The Strategy for Real-Time Data Collection Opens in a new window
+The Strategy for Real-Time Data Collection

 psychologicalscience.org
-Real-Time Research: How the Experience Sampling Method Is Changing Psychology Opens in a new window
+Real-Time Research: How the Experience Sampling Method Is Changing Psychology

 dementiainduct.eu
-Experience Sampling Method (ESM) - INDUCT Guidance Opens in a new window
+Experience Sampling Method (ESM) - INDUCT Guidance

 biorxiv.org
 Neural correlates differ between crystallized and fluid intelligence in ...
-Opens in a new window

 eric.ed.gov
 ED658774 - The Experience of Being Gifted and Talented ... - ERIC
-Opens in a new window

 pmc.ncbi.nlm.nih.gov
-The Idiosyncrasy Principle: A New Look at Qualia - PMC Opens in a new window
+The Idiosyncrasy Principle: A New Look at Qualia - PMC

 transformationsnetwork.com
 Unexpected Consequences of Growing Up Gifted
-Opens in a new window

 researchgate.net
 (PDF) How Metacognition Supports Giftedness in Leadership: A ...
-Opens in a new window

 education.udel.edu
 RECOMMENDATIONS FOR TEACHING GIFTED STUDENTS IN ...
-Opens in a new window

 udig.com
-Bridging the Gap Between an Idea and Its Impact - UDig Opens in a new window
+Bridging the Gap Between an Idea and Its Impact - UDig

 ger.mercy.edu
-What Cognitive Neuroscience Tells Us About Creativity Education: A Literature Review Opens in a new window
+What Cognitive Neuroscience Tells Us About Creativity Education: A Literature Review

 eis-coaching.com
-High Potentials at the Workplace - Coaching - Beratung - Kommunikation-Kreativität -Trainings -Workshops Opens in a new window
+High Potentials at the Workplace - Coaching - Beratung - Kommunikation-Kreativität -Trainings -Workshops

 researchgate.net
-(PDF) Neurobiology of intelligence: Science and ethics - ResearchGate Opens in a new window
+(PDF) Neurobiology of intelligence: Science and ethics - ResearchGate

 decisionneurosciencelab.org
-Dorsolateral prefrontal contributions to human intelligence - Decision Neuroscience Laboratory Opens in a new window
+Dorsolateral prefrontal contributions to human intelligence - Decision Neuroscience Laboratory

 pespmc1.vub.ac.be
 Gifted People and their Problems
-Opens in a new window

 researchgate.net
-Overexcitabilities and Psychological Issues among Gifted Learners at Higher Education Level - ResearchGate Opens in a new window
+Overexcitabilities and Psychological Issues among Gifted Learners at Higher Education Level - ResearchGate

 positivedisintegration.com
-The Impact of Giftedness on Psychological Weil-Being: What Does the Empirical Literature Say? - Positive Disintegration Opens in a new window
+The Impact of Giftedness on Psychological Weil-Being: What Does the Empirical Literature Say? - Positive Disintegration

 ncbi.nlm.nih.gov
-Modern Assessments of Intelligence Must Be Fair and Equitable - PMC Opens in a new window
+Modern Assessments of Intelligence Must Be Fair and Equitable - PMC

 apa.org
-Executive Control of Cognitive Processes in Task Switching Opens in a new window
+Executive Control of Cognitive Processes in Task Switching

 digitalcommons.liberty.edu
 Adult Perceptions of the Experience of Being Identified "Talented and Gifted" as Children: A Phenomenological Study - Liberty University
-Opens in a new window

 en.wikipedia.org
 Genetic Studies of Genius - Wikipedia
-Opens in a new window

 verywellmind.com
-How Lewis Terman Influenced the Field of Psychology - Verywell Mind Opens in a new window
+How Lewis Terman Influenced the Field of Psychology - Verywell Mind

 stanfordmag.org
-The Vexing Legacy of Lewis Terman | STANFORD magazine Opens in a new window
+The Vexing Legacy of Lewis Terman | STANFORD magazine

 pmc.ncbi.nlm.nih.gov
-Dorsolateral Prefrontal Contributions to Human Intelligence - PMC Opens in a new window
+Dorsolateral Prefrontal Contributions to Human Intelligence - PMC

 journalppw.com
 Winners Of Science Competitions: Psychological Challenges Facing ...
-Opens in a new window

 pmc.ncbi.nlm.nih.gov
 Intelligence, creativity, and cognitive control: The common and ...
-Opens in a new window

 researchgate.net
 A qualitative phenomenological analysis of the subjective experience and understanding of the at risk mental state - ResearchGate
-Opens in a new window

 frontiersin.org
 The Fewer Reasons, the More You Like It!
 How Decision-Making Heuristics of Image Quality Estimation Exploit the Content of Subjective Experience - Frontiers
-Opens in a new window

 brootc.com
-Talented and Passionate Employees: to be Exploited or Constrained or Managed Opens in a new window
+Talented and Passionate Employees: to be Exploited or Constrained or Managed

 coachhub.com
-A Guide on Identifying and Developing Your High Potential Employees - CoachHub Opens in a new window
+A Guide on Identifying and Developing Your High Potential Employees - CoachHub

 research.usq.edu.au
-GIFTED ADULTS IN THE WORKPLACE: A SYSTEMATIC LITERATURE REVIEW - University of Southern Queensland Repository Opens in a new window
+GIFTED ADULTS IN THE WORKPLACE: A SYSTEMATIC LITERATURE REVIEW - University of Southern Queensland Repository

 en.wikipedia.org
 en.wikipedia.org
-Opens in a new window

 reddit.com
 People say abstract thought requires a high IQ but doesn't it take the same amount of intelligence to know why 1 + 1 = 2 as it does to understand some complex scientific theory? : r/AskScienceDiscussion - Reddit
-Opens in a new window

 pmc.ncbi.nlm.nih.gov
 A qualitative phenomenological analysis of the subjective experience and understanding of the at risk mental state - PubMed Central
-Opens in a new window

 k12accountability.org
-the meaning and experience of giftedness at work: a heuristic inquiry - K12 Accountability Opens in a new window
+the meaning and experience of giftedness at work: a heuristic inquiry - K12 Accountability

 reddit.com
 People with high iq, what is your thought process when you want to understand something? (mention your IQ if you don't mind, it's still optional) : r/mensa - Reddit
-Opens in a new window

 pmc.ncbi.nlm.nih.gov
 Executive Functions - PMC - PubMed Central
-Opens in a new window

 medium.com
-How do people with High IQs think, from a social, intellectual, and practical point of view? | by Brecht Corbeel | Medium Opens in a new window
+How do people with High IQs think, from a social, intellectual, and practical point of view? | by Brecht Corbeel | Medium

 happyneuronpro.com
 What are Executive Functions? - HappyNeuron Pro
-Opens in a new window

 fasp.memberclicks.net
 Executive Functions: A General Overview
-Opens in a new window

 researchgate.net
-Executive Function Models with Components - ResearchGate Opens in a new window
+Executive Function Models with Components - ResearchGate

 npnhub.com
-The Neuroscience of Curiosity: How Your Brain Learns Best - npnHub Opens in a new window
+The Neuroscience of Curiosity: How Your Brain Learns Best - npnHub

 elearn.eb.com
-Neuroscience and Psychology of Curiosity: The Key to Engaging Minds in the Classroom Opens in a new window
+Neuroscience and Psychology of Curiosity: The Key to Engaging Minds in the Classroom

 cogneurosociety.org
-Curiosity and Reward as Motivational Drivers in Learning - Cognitive Neuroscience Society Opens in a new window
+Curiosity and Reward as Motivational Drivers in Learning - Cognitive Neuroscience Society

 direct.mit.edu
 Broad brain networks support curiosity-motivated incidental learning of naturalistic dynamic stimuli with and without monetary incentives | Imaging Neuroscience - MIT Press Direct
-Opens in a new window

 psychologytoday.com
-The Truth About the "Termites" | Psychology Today Opens in a new window
+The Truth About the "Termites" | Psychology Today

 files.eric.ed.gov
-The Strengths, Needs and Vulnerabilities of Gifted Employees - ERIC Opens in a new window
+The Strengths, Needs and Vulnerabilities of Gifted Employees - ERIC

 medium.com
-Do people with high IQs think differently? | by Brecht Corbeel | Medium Opens in a new window
+Do people with high IQs think differently? | by Brecht Corbeel | Medium

 sengifted.org
 Giftedness in the Work Environment: Backgrounds and Practical ...
-Opens in a new window

 files.eric.ed.gov
-Exceptionally Gifted Children: Long-Term Outcomes of ... - ERIC Opens in a new window
+Exceptionally Gifted Children: Long-Term Outcomes of ... - ERIC

 pmc.ncbi.nlm.nih.gov
-The psychology and neuroscience of curiosity - PMC Opens in a new window
+The psychology and neuroscience of curiosity - PMC

 gefi.stanford.edu
 Readings | Global Executive Function Initiative
-Opens in a new window

 Sources read but not used in the report

 frontiersin.org
 Giftedness identification and cognitive, physiological and psychological characteristics of gifted children: a systematic review - Frontiers
-Opens in a new window

 uaf.edu
-Academic and practical intelligence: A case study of the Yup'ik in Alaska Opens in a new window
+Academic and practical intelligence: A case study of the Yup'ik in Alaska

 hpcwire.com
-LLNL and Partners Propose Data-Driven Approach to Bridge AI and Computational Science Models - HPCwire Opens in a new window
+LLNL and Partners Propose Data-Driven Approach to Bridge AI and Computational Science Models - HPCwire

 pmc.ncbi.nlm.nih.gov
-Where innovations flourish: an ethnographic and archaeological overview of hunter–gatherer learning contexts - PubMed Central Opens in a new window
+Where innovations flourish: an ethnographic and archaeological overview of hunter–gatherer learning contexts - PubMed Central

 creativethinkinghub.com
 The link between a high IQ and high creativity
-Opens in a new window

 pmc.ncbi.nlm.nih.gov
 Can Task-Switching Training Enhance Executive Control Functioning in Children with Attention Deficit/-Hyperactivity Disorder? - PMC
-Opens in a new window

 en.wikipedia.org
 Neuroscience and intelligence - Wikipedia
-Opens in a new window

 pubmed.ncbi.nlm.nih.gov
-Executive control of cognitive processes in task switching - PubMed Opens in a new window
+Executive control of cognitive processes in task switching - PubMed

 researchgate.net
-An Integrated Model of Cognitive Control in Task Switching - ResearchGate Opens in a new window
+An Integrated Model of Cognitive Control in Task Switching - ResearchGate

 frontiersin.org
-Editorial: Multitasking: Executive Functioning in Dual-Task and Task Switching Situations Opens in a new window
+Editorial: Multitasking: Executive Functioning in Dual-Task and Task Switching Situations

 pmc.ncbi.nlm.nih.gov
-Neuropsychology of prefrontal cortex - PMC - PubMed Central Opens in a new window
+Neuropsychology of prefrontal cortex - PMC - PubMed Central

 mdpi.com
-Task Switching: On the Relation of Cognitive Flexibility with Cognitive Capacity - MDPI Opens in a new window
+Task Switching: On the Relation of Cognitive Flexibility with Cognitive Capacity - MDPI

 citeseerx.ist.psu.edu
-NEUROBIOLOGY OF INTELLIGENCE: SCIENCE AND ETHICS - CiteSeerX Opens in a new window
+NEUROBIOLOGY OF INTELLIGENCE: SCIENCE AND ETHICS - CiteSeerX

 researchgate.net
 (PDF) Gifted adults in work - ResearchGate
-Opens in a new window

 pmc.ncbi.nlm.nih.gov
-High Cognitive Ability and Mental Health: Findings from a Large Community Sample of Adolescents - PMC Opens in a new window
+High Cognitive Ability and Mental Health: Findings from a Large Community Sample of Adolescents - PMC

 pubmed.ncbi.nlm.nih.gov
-An auto-analytic ethnographic study of operational decision-making in urgent care - PubMed Opens in a new window
+An auto-analytic ethnographic study of operational decision-making in urgent care - PubMed

 researchgate.net
-(PDF) Using cognitive ethnography to study instruction - ResearchGate Opens in a new window
+(PDF) Using cognitive ethnography to study instruction - ResearchGate

 researchgate.net
-(PDF) Putting Ethnography to Work: The Case for a Cognitive Ethnography of Design Opens in a new window
+(PDF) Putting Ethnography to Work: The Case for a Cognitive Ethnography of Design

 epicpeople.org
 Hybrid Methodology: Combining Ethnography, Cognitive Science, and Machine Learning to Inform the Development of Context-Aware Personal Computing and Assistive Technology - EPIC
-Opens in a new window

 classes.matthewjbrown.net
-Putting ethnography to work: the case for a cognitive ethnographty of design Opens in a new window
+Putting ethnography to work: the case for a cognitive ethnographty of design

 verywellmind.com
-Are High IQ People More Successful? - Verywell Mind Opens in a new window
+Are High IQ People More Successful? - Verywell Mind

 adata.org
-Reasonable Accommodations in the Workplace - ADA National Network Opens in a new window
+Reasonable Accommodations in the Workplace - ADA National Network

 core.ac.uk
 Exploring Gifted Adults' Perception of Giftedness in their Pursuit of Graduate Education Adrienne Sauder, B.A.
 Department of Gra - CORE
-Opens in a new window

 bath.ac.uk
-New IQ research shows why smarter people make better decisions - University of Bath Opens in a new window
+New IQ research shows why smarter people make better decisions - University of Bath

 adainfo.org
-Best Practices in Developing Reasonable Accommodations in the Workplace: Findings Based on the Research Literature Opens in a new window
+Best Practices in Developing Reasonable Accommodations in the Workplace: Findings Based on the Research Literature

 pmc.ncbi.nlm.nih.gov
-Bringing Giftedness to Bear: Generativity, Meaningfulness, and Self-Control as Resources for a Happy Life Among Gifted Adults Opens in a new window
+Bringing Giftedness to Bear: Generativity, Meaningfulness, and Self-Control as Resources for a Happy Life Among Gifted Adults

 pmc.ncbi.nlm.nih.gov
-The nature and nurture of high IQ: An extended sensitive period for intellectual development Opens in a new window
+The nature and nurture of high IQ: An extended sensitive period for intellectual development

 bbi.syr.edu
-Workplace accommodations: Evidence based outcomes - Burton Blatt Institute Opens in a new window
+Workplace accommodations: Evidence based outcomes - Burton Blatt Institute

 pmc.ncbi.nlm.nih.gov
-Adolescent IQ and Survival in the Wisconsin Longitudinal Study - PMC Opens in a new window
+Adolescent IQ and Survival in the Wisconsin Longitudinal Study - PMC

 psychology.stackexchange.com
-IQ Test stability longitudinal study - Psychology & Neuroscience Stack Exchange Opens in a new window
+IQ Test stability longitudinal study - Psychology & Neuroscience Stack Exchange

 davidsongifted.org
 Gifted Adults in Work - Davidson Institute
-Opens in a new window

 scirp.org
 Is There a Relationship between High IQ Scores and Positive Life Outcomes?
 A Critical Review - Scirp.org.
-Opens in a new window

 digitalcommons.du.edu
-Empathy and Understanding: The Impact of Gifted Adults in the Field of Gifted Education - Digital Commons @ DU Opens in a new window
+Empathy and Understanding: The Impact of Gifted Adults in the Field of Gifted Education - Digital Commons @ DU

 rxteach.com
-The Nurture of Intelligence: Insights from the Terman Study - RxTeach Opens in a new window
+The Nurture of Intelligence: Insights from the Terman Study - RxTeach

 tandfonline.com
-Looking Back on Lessons Learned: Gifted Adults Reflect on Their Experiences in Advanced Classes - Taylor & Francis Online Opens in a new window
+Looking Back on Lessons Learned: Gifted Adults Reflect on Their Experiences in Advanced Classes - Taylor & Francis Online

 files.eric.ed.gov
-Title of the Column Goes Here Looking Like This Lewis Terman: Genetic Study of Genius— Elementary School Students - ERIC Opens in a new window
+Title of the Column Goes Here Looking Like This Lewis Terman: Genetic Study of Genius— Elementary School Students - ERIC

 pages.ucsd.edu
 Using Cognitive Ethnography to Study Instruction - University of ...
-Opens in a new window

 en.wikipedia.org
 Flynn effect - Wikipedia
-Opens in a new window

 simplypsychology.org
-Vygotsky's Sociocultural Theory of Cognitive Development - Simply Psychology Opens in a new window
+Vygotsky's Sociocultural Theory of Cognitive Development - Simply Psychology

 pubmed.ncbi.nlm.nih.gov
-[Models of executive control and functions (I)] - PubMed Opens in a new window
+[Models of executive control and functions (I)] - PubMed

 frontiersin.org
-The effects of physical exercise on cognitive function in adolescents: a systematic review and meta-analysis - Frontiers Opens in a new window
+The effects of physical exercise on cognitive function in adolescents: a systematic review and meta-analysis - Frontiers

 pmc.ncbi.nlm.nih.gov
-Neuroanatomical Substrates of Executive Functions: Beyond Prefrontal Structures - PMC Opens in a new window
+Neuroanatomical Substrates of Executive Functions: Beyond Prefrontal Structures - PMC

 files.eric.ed.gov
-Giftedness in the Long Term - Joan Freeman - ERIC Opens in a new window
+Giftedness in the Long Term - Joan Freeman - ERIC

 news.vanderbilt.edu
-Longitudinal study of gifted children featured in 'Nature' - Vanderbilt University Opens in a new window
+Longitudinal study of gifted children featured in 'Nature' - Vanderbilt University

 researchgate.net
 (PDF) "We are not that!: A focus group study with gifted adults ...
-Opens in a new window

 osf.io
 Identifying and supporting gifted youth - OSF
-Opens in a new window